maartene/AoC2024/Day08/NOTES.md

     - ✅ calculate antinode positions for three nodes

 ## 🍅 Pomodoro 2
-    - ⚠️ exclude antinode positions that are not on the map
+    - ✅ exclude antinode positions that are not on the map
-- ⚠️ The number of unique locations that contain an antinode should equal 14
+- ✅ The number of unique locations that contain an antinode should equal 14
-- ⚠️ Make the example input pass
+- ⚠️ Lets get that first star